SE-Stuttgart/moodle-block_booksearch/README.md

 **English version please see below**

-Das Plugin wurde entwickelt, um ein Suchfeld für die textbasierte Suche nach Begriffen in den Lehrmaterialien bereitzustellen.
+Das Plugin wurde entwickelt, um ein Suchfeld für die Textsuche nach Begriffen in Moodle-Büchern mit bildbasierten Folien bereitzustellen.
+Es erfordert, dass zu jedem Buch ein durchsuchbares PDF (fast) gleichen Namens bereit gestellt wird, dessen Seiten 1:1 zu den Seiten im Buch passen.
+Das PDF muss im selben Abschnitt wie das Buch liegen.
+Die Namen von Buch und PDF müssen identisch sein, ausgenommen ist in Klammern spezifizierter Text innerhalb der Namen.

-Es kann an vielen Stellen in einem Kurs alternative Lehrmaterialien geben (siehe Beschreibung, Plugin: [Autocomplete Related Activities](https://github.com/SE-Stuttgart/kib3_moodleplugin_autocompleteactivities/blob/master/README.md)).
-Dazu gehören Links zu externen Videos ebenso wie bildbasierte Moodle-Bücher, die beide keine textbasierte Suche erlauben.
-Als Alternative gibt es jedoch immer ein PDF mit identischem Inhalt (PDF, Video und Buch werden aus derselben Quelle generiert).
-Das Plugin macht sich die Tatsache zunutze, dass die PDFs eine textbasierte Suche erlauben, und ermöglicht so eine textbasierte Suche nach Begriffen.
-Es bietet dann die Möglichkeit, direkt auf die Seite mit dem Treffer im Moodle-Buch zu springen.
+Das Plugin sucht im PDF nach den Begriffen und zeigt dann zu jedem Treffer die Seite mit der entsprechenden Seitennummer im Buch an.

 ## English description

-The plugin is developed to provide a search field for text-based search for terms in the teaching materials.
+The plugin was developed to provide a search field for text search in Moodle books with image-based slides.
+The plugin requires that a PDF of (almost) the same name is present in the same course section.
+The pages of the PDF need to correspond 1-1 to the pages in the book.
+Names of book and PDF need to be identical, except for text specified in brackets inside their names.

-There can be alternative teaching materials in many places in a course (see above, Plugin: [Autocomplete Related Activities](https://github.com/SE-Stuttgart/kib3_moodleplugin_autocompleteactivities/blob/master/README.md)).
-These include links to external videos as well as image-based Moodle books, neither of which allow text-based searching.
-However, there is always a PDF as an alternative with identical content (PDF, video and book are generated from the same source).
-The plugin takes advantage of the fact that the PDFs allow text-based searching, and thus allows text-based searching for terms.
-It then provides the ability to jump directly to the page with the hit in the Moodle book.
+ The plugin searches the PDF for text and then for each hit shows the page with the corresponding number inside the book.

 # Usage and API configuration